Rick Campbell: Coaching career

-Edmonton Eskimos
+Edmonton Eskimos (first stint)

 Campbell was highly sought after as a coaching prospect, following his stint at the University of Oregon.
 When Kay Stephenson, the head coach of the Edmonton Eskimos at the time, asked his father Hugh for permission to hire him, he was denied.
 Upon being asked by Don Matthews to appoint him to the coaching staff, fearing a backlash in the media, the elder Campbell reluctantly agreed.
 Campbell served as the team's special teams and defensive coach under both Don Matthews and Tom Higgins, earning a Grey Cup ring in 2003.
 Campbell served in those capacities until 2004, when he was promoted to defensive coordinator, under new head coach Danny Maciocia.
 Campbell earned his second Grey Cup ring in 2005, and stayed on in that position until 2008.

 Winnipeg Blue Bombers

 Shortly after Richie Hall's hiring, Campbell left the Eskimos, and was appointed the defensive backs and special teams coordinator under new the Winnipeg Blue Bombers head coach Mike Kelly.
 The Bombers campaign was a disaster as the team finished the season at 7-11, and Kelly was fired in the off-season due to personal conduct issues.
 Campbell would resign from his post shortly after Kelly's dismissal.